 Law firm interviews are often a two-step process, with a screening interview followed by a callback interview.
-Screening interviews can be at the employer’s office or by telephone, but often take place during an interview program, such as the Virtual Interview Program (VIP).
-If the screening interview is positive, the usual next step is to invite a candidate to the employer’s office for a callback interview.
+Screening interviews may be conducted by video conference, by telephone, or at the employer’s office; others often take place during an interview program sponsored by CDO.
+If the screening interview is positive, the usual next step is to invite a candidate for a callback interview.

-Typical callback interviews last for half of a day, and involve meeting individually with four or more attorneys.
-Most law firms will make the travel arrangements for candidates during the callback process and will also reimburse reasonable travel expenses.
+Typical callback interviews last for half of a day and involve meeting individually with four or more attorneys.
+Some callback interviews take place in the employer’s office while others are conducted via video conference.
+For in-person callbacks, most law firms will make the travel arrangements for candidates and will also reimburse reasonable travel expenses.
 For additional callback information, click the Callback Interview link from this page.

 Public Interest Employers